An article by Erik the Flutemaker

 Brenda and her 3 boys

 Feb.
 25th.
-NEED!!!
 A family of 6 kids lost their mom when her intestine twisted.
 The dad is sick and was mostly gone working in the mountains caring for cattle.
-The kids were sent to the aunt's home.
+The kids were sent to their aunt's home.
 A lot was gifted to this family and adobe bricks were made and given.
 Then a house was built.
-We helped with the roof.
-This weekend I learned there are still no doors or windows or electricity there.
-The wood for the doors and windows will cost $300 and will be made by Geylin one of the kids of Cascabel now doing construction.
-The electrical costs are $286.
+We helped with the roof, doors, windows and the electricity.
+DONE!

 March 1: Our Flutemaker Ministries budget was met: Children's home, Feeding Centers, Mercy Ministry and 2 salaries.
 Thank you donors and customers!